Ryun1/CIPs/cip-governance-polling/README.md

 ### Limited Scope of governance actions

 On-chain governance decisions via CIP-1694 are limited to a strict set of [governance actions](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1694/README.md#governance-actions), with a current high barrier to entry of one hundred thousand ada.
 On-chain governance gives path for iteration of complex governance actions, such as an election of new constitutional committee or a budget process prior to treasury withdrawal(s).

 - hard to add new types of governance action

+### Clear need for pre-on-chain-governance voting

+- budget processes
+- CC elections
+- other stuff

 ### Lots of existing tooling but not standardized